 Watch out for red flags- Be vigilant at the workplace.
 Watch out for red flags among employees or customers.
 Are they passing off rude comments as jokes or banter?
 Are they constantly mocking or teasing colleagues?
 Is their humour appropriate for the workplace?

 Be prepared- As a business owner it can happen that things might go south, and you find yourself dealing with an investigation or bullying claim.
 It’s ideal to be prepared with policies and procedures in place.
-Peninsula has resources and materials for business owners that can help them understand the nuances of different situations.
+Employsure has resources and materials for business owners that can help them understand the nuances of different situations.

 Know your duties- Even if your employee has harassed another employee, it is your duty to handle the investigation fairly.
 Understand your responsibilities and know your duties according to the government legislation.